 DS9 explored every aspect of warfare in the future, from guerrilla warfare, graphically and well-portrayed hand to hand combat, to epic outer space battles, and everything in between.
-It included multiple premises of future war, including mining vast areas of outer space with exploding devices, planetary conquest, and introduced the first Federation ship designed for war, the Defiant.
+It included multiple premises of future war, including ideas like mining vast areas of outer space with explosive devices, planetary conquest, and introduced the first Federation ship designed for combat, the Defiant.

 This series features stories of future warfare done well and is one of the best of its kind.

 Battlestar Galactica is a series that needs no introduction; the series, developed by Ronald D. Moore and executive produced by Moore and David Eick as a re-imagining of the 1978 Battlestar Galactica television series created by Glen A. Larson.
 Battlestar Galactica first aired as a three-hour miniseries (comprising four broadcast hours) in December 2003 on the Sci-Fi Channel, and ran for four seasons after that, ending its run on March 20, 2009.